Why Too Many Products will Harm your Craft Show Sales

 The longer a shopper stays at your craft show booth, the less time there is for other people to shop your table and for you to make sales.

-In the same study with the selection of chocolates being the variable, participants who encountered an extensive selection rated the decision-making process as more enjoyable, but also more difficult and frustrating than the people who encountered the limited selection.
+In the same study, with the selection of chocolates being the variable, participants who encountered an extensive selection rated the decision-making process as more enjoyable, but also more difficult and frustrating than those who encountered the limited selection.

 In the study with chocolates, people either had 30 chocolate options, 6 chocolate options, or no options.